 2. Under section 22H of the NTA the State must within 6 months of the commencement of this Act notify specified details relating to certain acts to the public and to native title bodies and claimants in relation to the affected land or waters.
 The details relate to mining rights granted between 1 January 1994 and 23 December 1996 in respect of land and waters that are or were the subject of a freehold or leasehold grant or public work.

-[Section 12A inserted by No. 9 of 1999 s.
+[Section 12A inserted: No. 9 of 1999 s.
 7.]

 12B.
-Effect of validation — category A intermediate period acts consisting of grant of freehold and certain leases or vesting of land or waters (ss.
-22F & 22B(a) NTA)
+Effect of validation: category A intermediate period acts consisting of grant of freehold and certain leases or vesting of land or waters (s.
+22F and 22B(a) NTA)

 (1) A category A intermediate period act to which section 232B(2), (3) or (4) of the NTA applies extinguishes all native title in relation to the land or waters concerned.